What degree will I earn?

 Each semester teacher candidates participate in area schools, one to two full days per week for the entire semester.
 Candidates who work as teacher aides may be permitted to use that experience to meet practicum requirements.
 Students who work are encouraged to seek employment that enriches their teacher education studies.

 When are the classes and can I work and take classes at the same time?

 Fall & Spring semester classes are held late afternoon and evening to allow candidates to work as graduate assistants, substitute teachers, or teacher aides.
 Summer classes are held during the second, six-week session, mid-June-July.
-The final fall semester includes a 12-week, full-day student teaching internship and 2 additional classes.
+The final fall semester includes a 12-week, full-day student teaching internship and 1 additional class.